 You can compare the prices of different credits by examining their costs and effective interest rates.

-Before taking out a loan, you have the right to receive all details of the loan on the Standard European Consumer Credit Information form.
-You can use consumer credit information when making comparisons between different loans.
+Before you take out a loan, the lender must also provide you with the details of the loan on the Standard European Consumer Credit Information form, the main purpose of which is to make comparisons between credits easier.

 The effective interest rate of a consumer credit, as laid down in the Finnish Consumer Protection Act, is given as percentage amount.
 Higher the effective interest rate, more expensive the loan.